B i o g r a p h y

 Her orchestra piece "Akatalepsia" (performed by Vienna Symphony Orchester and Sylvain Cambering at Wien Modern 2018) was entered for the Rostrum of composers 2019 by the Austrian broadcast corporation.

-In September 2016, Julia Purgina was appointed University Professor and Head of Strings at the MUK (Musik und Kunst Privatuniversität der Stadt Wien).
+From September 2016 until August 2022, Julia Purgina was appointed University Professor and Head of Strings at the MUK (Musik und Kunst Privatuniversität der Stadt Wien).
 Her teaching focus is contemporary music (practical and theoretical), analysis and arranging techniques.
+Currently she is holding a professorship for music theory at the MUK.